openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 Other Variables Related to Commercial Licenses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Other helpful variables related to commercial license handling exist and
+There are other helpful variables related to commercial license handling,
-are defined in the
+defined in the
 ``poky/meta/conf/distro/include/default-distrovars.inc`` file::

    COMMERCIAL_AUDIO_PLUGINS ?= ""